FH96/RidgeFBA/README.md

 ```

  #### Input:
-  **metabolic model**: Metabolic models contain sotoichiometric matrix above all and also other information such as flux boundaries and Gene-Protein-Reaction rules.
+  **metabolic model**: Metabolic models contain stoichiometric matrix above all, and also other informations such as flux boundaries and Gene-Protein-Reaction rules.
 They can be found in different formats including .xml.
 Metabolic models can be downloaded from [BiGG Models](http://bigg.ucsd.edu/) or elsewhere.

   **c**: A vector with the same length as the metabolic model reactions, determining the objective function.
   For example, if biomass is meant to be the objective function, the corresponding element in c vector is set to 1 and the others are zero.